whizzml/examples/readme.md

   or regression) and turns it into a binary classification problem with the two classes "normal" and "anomalous".

-## How to install WhizzML packages
+## How to install

+There are three kinds of installable WhizzML artifacts in this repo, identified by the field "kind" in their metadata: libraries, scripts and packages.
+The latter are compounds of libraries and scripts, possibly with interdependencies, meant to be installed together.

+Libraries and scripts are easily installed at the BigML dashboard.
+To install a script, navigate to 'Scripts' and then hover over the installation dropdown.
+Choose 'Import script from GitHub' and paste in the url to the example's folder.
+To install a library, first navigate to 'Libraries', and the rest of the process is the same.

-WhizzML packages contain both a number of scripts and the libraries they depend on.
-They can be installed in either of the following ways:
+Packages can be installed in either of the following ways:

 ### Using bigmler